Dr-Anonymous/redirects/README.md

-# samuel-drive
+# redirects example

-drive of samuelcherukuri@gmail.com
+how to redirect